johnlaudun/jln/teaching/courses/370-ta/index.md

 structured than they might appear.
-While some may shudder at the memory of vocabulary quizzes, sentence diagrams, and lectures on lyric poetry or the sonnet, the fact is that almost all texts regularly and reliably string words together using a sequencing pattern that causes them to be received in a particular way.
+While some may shudder at the memory of vocabulary quizzes, sentence diagrams, and lectures on lyric poetry or the sonnet, the fact is that almost all texts regularly and reliably string words together using sequencing patterns that causes them to be received in a particular way.
 Maybe we can just imagine them as machines made of words?